moinshawon/moinshawon/README.md

 <img src ="https://komarev.com/ghpvc/?username=moinshawon&color=77b1cd">

 I'm a <em>Software QA Engineer</em> at <a href="https://www.enosisbd.com/"> Enosis Solutions</a>.
-I'm also working as a <em>RA</em> under <a href="https://sites.google.com/view/drjiauddin/research-areas">Jia Uddin<a>, sir.
+Also working as a <em>RA</em> under <a href="https://sites.google.com/view/drjiauddin/research-areas">Jia Uddin<a>, sir.
 I Have professional skills in Python programming, SQL, test automation, and excellent written & spoken communication abilities.
 Interested in working in research-based projects in deep learning, neural networks, and image processing fields.
 Aspiring to develop autonomous solutions for a better world.